Royal Economic Society: Society activity

-The Royal Economic Society has supported the study of economics through engagement in a variety of activities.

 Palgrave had been keen to establish the publication of economic works from the society's very inception.
 The RES has supported a number of such publications; for example, the works and correspondence of David Ricardo, Alfred Marshall's Principles of Economics, Centenary Essays and Correspondence, the Essay on the Principle of Population, Principles of Political Economy, and Travel Diaries of T. R. Malthus, Francis Ysidro Edgeworth's Mathematical Psychics and Papers on Political Economy and Hiroshi Mizuta’s work on Adam Smith’s library.
 The society also published The Economic Advisory Council: A Study of Economic Advice During Depression and Recovery by Susan Howson and Donald Winch.

 The preservation of the history of economics was also at the forefront of the Royal Economic Society’s activities from its early years.
 The council funded the repair of Adam Smith’s grave in 1942 and organized the cleaning of Malthus’ memorial in the 1960s.
 In 1972, it supported the organization of a bicentennial Exhibition on Ricardo at the Drapers Company.
 The society also took a great interest in recording its own history.
 In the 1960s, the society liaised with A.W.
 Coats, providing him with archival access to help with the writing of his paper, "Origins and Early Development of the Royal Economic Society", which was published in The Economic Journal.
 In 1990, John Hey and Donald Winch co-edited A Century of Economics: 100 Years of the Royal Economic Society and the Economic Journal to celebrate the centenary of the society and the journal.
 The RES also gave support and sponsorship to the publication of the Guide to Archive Sources in the 1970s, a volume which became the basis for a website on economists' papers from the years 1750-2000.

 The society supported contemporary economic research by hosting specialist conferences on varied topics including Decision Analysis (1973), Wages and Unemployment (1981), and Exchange Rate Systems (1986).
 Today, the RES conference is an annual event, attracting over 400 presenters speaking on varied topics over several days.